ABHISHEK-G0YAL/digit-classifier/README.md

-# digit-classifier
+# neural-networks-from-scratch
-Digit Classifier (MNIST dataset) implemented from scratch in NumPy and PyTorch
+This repositry contains all the neural networks I implemented from scratch (for better understanding)